-25 In the case of an emergency, immediate access must be granted.
-Failing this, the Association will be obliged to force entry.
+In the case of an emergency, immediate access must be granted.
+Failing this, the Association will be obliged to initiate forced access procedures.

 Tenants with rent arrears and/or unpaid rechargeable repairs may have restricted access to non-essential repair and maintenance works.
 This could include routine repairs, planned maintenance works and medical adaptations.